kerspoon/lipy2/notes.markdown

     exp  ==: '(' sexp* ('.' sexp)? ')'
     sym  ==: [A-Za-z0-9]*

 This is converted into a python **list** or a **str**.
 Which can be printed back out.

-WE do have some kind of eval.
-Not really sure what is working.
+We can 'eval' properly and the test list works apart from printing functions and procedures.

+To Do:
+  > recursive functions
+  > call with current continuation
+  > tail call optimisation
+  > macros